 - a.
 The Company does not have any Immovable Property whose title deeds are not held in the name of the Company. - b.
 The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - c.
-The Company has not advanced any loans or advances in the nature of loans to specified persons viz. promoters, Directors, KMPs, related parties; which are repayable on demand or where the agreement does not specify any terms or period of repayment. - d.
+The Company has not advanced any loans or advances in the nature of loans to specified persons viz. promoters, directors, KMPs, related parties which are repayable on demand or where the agreement does not specify any terms or period of repayment. - d.
 The Company has utilised funds raised from borrowings from banks and financial institutions for the specific purposes for which they were taken.
-Company has not raised any funds from issue of securities. - e.
+The Company has raised funds amounting to ₹4,537.50 lakhs through Preferential Allotment of shares for augmenting its working capital needs and to reduce Term Loans from Banks.
+The funds have been utilised for the said purpose. - e.
 The Company has not been declared as a wilful defaulter by any lender who has powers to declare a company as a wilful defaulter at any time during the financial year or after the end of reporting period but before the date when financial statements are approved. - f.
 The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (ii) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - g.
 The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (ii) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - h.
-The Company does not have any transactions with struck-off companies. - i.
+The Company does not have any material transactions with struck-off companies. - i.
 The Company does not have any transaction which is not recorded in the books of accounts but has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - j.
 The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year. - k.
 The Company has complied with the number of layers prescribed under clause (87) of section 2 of the Companies Act, 2013 read with Companies (Restriction on number of Layers) Rules, 2017. - 1.
 The Company does not have any charges or satisfaction which is yet to be registered with the Registrar of Companies (ROC) beyond the statutory period.